Super-natural/superTween/README.md

 			y: Number,                              //distance to move on y axis (in pixels)
 			scaleX: Number,                         //X Scale
 			scaleY: Number,                         //Y Scale
+			width: Number,													//Height (in pixels)
+			height: Number,													//Width (in pixels)
 			delay: Number,                          //Animation delay (in seconds)
 			transformOrigin: String,								//What point to animate from
 			ease: String,         			//ease to use